Interested in a career or degree in healthcare? Here’s our list of the best paying jobs in the healthcare industry.

 Pharmacists can work in many different environments.
 Some of these are general merchandise stores, grocery stores and hospitals, but most pharmacists work in pharmacies and drug stores.
 This is a job in which pharmacists spend the majority of the day on their feet.
 They may also work odd hours.
 Several pharmacists work nights and on the weekends.

 The demand for pharmacists is projected to grow in hospitals and clinics.
-As the baby boom generation continues to age, it is going to be the reason that pharmacists are going to be needed in the next several years.
+As the baby boom generation continues to age, it is going to be the reason that pharmacists are going to be needed in the next several years, making it one of the best paying jobs in health care.

 5. Nurse Practitioner